AFRICOM Volunteer Internship Program (AVIP)

 Are unsalaried interns eligible for housing, transportation, or per diem benefits?

-Can the unsalaried intern appointment be extended past original date?
+Can the unsalaried intern appointment be extended past the original date?

-Yes.
-Coordinate extensions with the AFRICOM Academic Outreach office and immediate supervisors with the new exit date.
+Yes, coordinate extensions with the AVIP team and immediate supervisors with the new exit date.

 Will I require a student VISA?